andrewrk/libsoundio/README.md

     - make sure every function which can return an error documents which errors it can return
  0. use a documentation generator and host the docs somewhere
- 0. -fvisibility=hidden and then explicitly export stuff, or explicitly make the unexported stuff private
  0. add len arguments to APIs that have char *
     - replace strdup with `soundio_str_dupe`
  0. Support PulseAudio proplist properties for main context and streams